Welcome Fall and all the beautiful colors that it produces!

 Next, have students use a 12″ x 12″ piece of construction paper as a background.
 Create a branch from a strip of painted paper.
 We discussed cutting the strip in half the long way, creating 2 long thinner strips.
 They glued one down to form the main branch and then cut the other strip into smaller pieces to form small branching twigs.

 Glue down the owl after all the branches and twigs are glued down.

 Next, have students add feather texture to the owl’s body.
 Use small brushes and tempera paint and create short, vertical lines.

 We used neutral color paints and applied the paint around the eyes and on the body.
 Some students added painted paper beaks and claws while other painted on their beaks.

 The last step is to have students stamp various leaves on their papers.
-I had so many kids hug and tell me “This was the best project EVER”.
+I purchased these fun leaf sponges thru Roylco.
+You can purchase here I had so many kids hug and tell me “This was the best project EVER”.
 Lots of different materials went thru their hands.
 I loved seeing little artists making a connection to their owls, naming them and saying sweet things about the creatures they created.